celery/celery/docs/userguide/workers.rst

 .. note::

-    Time limits do not currently work on platforms that do not support the :sig:`SIGUSR1` signal.
+    Time limits don't currently work on platforms that don't support the :sig:`SIGUSR1` signal.